hk4304/Crowd-Counting-Using-Machine-Learning-/README.md

 - **Part A**: Images with a high density of people.
 - **Part B**: Images with a lower density of people.

-The dataset can be downloaded from the [official website](http://www.crowdcounting.com/).
+The dataset can be downloaded from the [kaggle website]([http://www.crowdcounting.com](https://www.kaggle.com/datasets/tthien/shanghaitech)/).
 Ensure to extract the dataset into a directory that you can access in your environment.

 ## Installation
 To run the code in this repository, you need to have Python installed along with the following libraries: